Effective or Stimulating Repetitions

 *You may also want to mix in low to moderate repetition/load explosive actions for their bone and tendon development too.

-~70–80% of training time should be moderate load/moderate volume training if muscle hypertrophy is the main objective.
+I'd suggest that ~70-80% of training time should be moderate load/moderate volume training if muscle hypertrophy is the main objective.
+Depending on what other physical qualities are important to you (strength, speed, power, endurance, etc....).

-If you’re not getting the result you seek after months/years of training, this could be one explanation.
+If you’re not getting the result you seek after months/years of training, then a lack of stimulating reps could be one very good explanation.
 Take it under advisement.